dkarmalita/jest-puppeteer-setup/README.md

 ]
 ```

-Also, we need to prepare a function that can find and return the required mock element within the array.
+Next step, we need to prepare a function that can find and return the required mock element within the array.
+It will get an inbound request and have iterate over the mocks array, find the corresponding mock object, and return it.

 __search function example__
 ```js